MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/Revenuerecogntionforcontractlines.md

 ## Review fixed price revenue estimates projects.

-To review fixed price revenue estimates projects, complete the following steps:
+To review fixed price revenue estimates projects, follow these steps.

 1. In the **Dynamics 365 Finance** environment, go to **Project management and accounting**  \>  **Projects**  \>  **Fixed price revenue estimate projects**.
 2. Select the **Revenue project** that you want to view and double-click the Estimate project ID to open the record and review the details of the project.
 3. Select the **Default project** on the header which is required to post the estimated revenue recognition amount.
 All the required financial postings happened against the default project selected at header. **Financial dimensions** selected on the **default project** is used to post revenue recognition related financial vouchers.
 4. Select the **Cost template** on the header.
 This template is used to do the required calculations like completed percentage, completed contract or straight line.
 5. Expand the  **Contract line**  tab.
-You will see one contract line in the Selected contract lines grid.
+You'll see one contract line in the Selected contract lines grid.
 This is the default contract line for which the revenue recognition project has been created.
 6. To change the association, select additional contract lines and add them to the Selected contract lines grid.
 If multiple contract lines are selected in this grid, the percentage completion and revenue estimates are calculated together for of all selected contract lines.
 7. For **straight line** revenue recognition principal, only one contract line is applicable for one **revenue recognition project**.
-It is not allowed to add multiple contract lines for one revenue recognition project with **straight line** revenue recognition principal.
+It isn't allowed to add multiple contract lines for one revenue recognition project with **straight line** revenue recognition principal.

 Project cost, revenue profile, cost template, and the period code can be set manually.
 If they aren't set manually, the values default during the first estimate calculation for the project using the rules configured for project cost and revenue profiles.